kormax/osaifu-keitai-google-pixel/README.md

 The provider in case of Google Pixel has URL:
 `content://com.google.android.pixelnfc.provider.DeviceInfoContentProvider/isJapanSku`, which corresponds to `com.google.android.pixelnfc` application.
 Inside the source code we see that this app retreives SKU from system build props and checks if it is in a whitelist using the `isDeviceJapanSku` method, returning `1` if it is and `0` otherwise to the application that queries the provider.
 In conclusion, **this app actually makes your device worse**.
-It's not responsible for proper NFC operation in any way, unlike what the name may lead people to think, as it only serves as a feature lock.
+It's not responsible for proper NFC operation in any way, unlike what the name may lead people to think.
+Its only purpose is tell Osaifu-Keitai app if it should or shouldn't let you in.

 # Possible solutions